 - Tear or split around the anal canal (an anal fissure)

 - Narrowing of the digestive tract (a stricture)

 Endoscopy procedures allow a healthcare provider to look inside a patient’s digestive tract using a tiny camera and light that are attached to a very thin, flexible tube inserted into the body.
-The most common type of endoscopic procedure used to diagnose CD is colonoscopy.
+The most common type of endoscopic procedure used to diagnose IBD is colonoscopy.

 Diagnostic imaging and scanning use technology to capture an image or some other kind of representation of the inside of a person’s body.
-For people who may have CD, these techniques can be used to analyze parts of the body outside of the digestive tract, as well as parts of the digestive tract that cannot usually be reached by endoscopy procedures.
+For people who may have IBD, these techniques can be used to analyze parts of the body outside of the digestive tract, as well as parts of the digestive tract that cannot usually be reached by endoscopy procedures.

 How do doctors determine if it’s Crohn’s disease or ulcerative colitis?

 While the symptoms of CD and UC are similar, the two diseases have different ways of affecting the digestive tract.
 In Crohn’s disease, the inflammation may occur at any point along the digestive tract, from the mouth to the anus.
 In ulcerative colitis, the inflammation occurs in the large intestine, and the disease may affect portions of the large intestine or the entire length of the large intestine.
 The inflammation in UC only affects the innermost layer of the intestine, where the inflammation caused by CD can penetrate the entire thickness of the intestinal wall.1